Bolls-Bible/bain/HOW_TO_ADD_A_NEW_TRANSLATION.md

 Also paste the books array with the abbreviation of the translation as a name.
 This abbreviation should be the same as the first collumn of the `translation` collumn in the database that is described above.

+### Create pull request.

+I will run it locally, test it, and if everything is workinig fine I will deploy it.
+!NOTE.
+Attach to the pull request the csv files you were working with.
+I need them for my local db.
+It is not shipped with the project, because it is big.
+Next steps are for me.

+### Deploy the translation to production database

-After that go to `[host:port]/get-translation/{abbreviation of the new translation}` and save the result to `translations` folder inside of `bolls/static/`.
+Deploy the translation to main database.
+Go to `https://bolls.life/get-translation/{abbreviation_of_the_new_translation}` and save the result to `translations` folder inside of `bolls/static/`.
 The saved filed should have thr translation abbreviation as its name and `.json` as extension.
 Example you may find in that folder.
 Otherwise the user will not be able to download it.

 ### Test it.

 Check out if it works.
 If the books chapters are in a proper number, if there are no weird signs.
 Check out everything that you think should be verified.
 And if everything is right...

-### Create pull request.

-I will run it locally, test it, and if everything is workinig fine I will deploy it.
-!NOTE.
-Attach to the pull request the csv files you were working with.
-I need them for my local db.
-It is not shipped with the project, because it is big.

 ### May Jehovah bless you.